AnirudhM1/Soundemic/README.md

 Using DOM manipulation and template literals.<br>
 Lightweight JavaScript libraries like ScrollReveal and Particles-Js.<br>
 Bulma CSS framework and EJS.<br>
+About some new CSS attributes, event listeners and DOM selectors.<br>
-Implementing and working with full page background images, CSS transitions and json data for the first time.<br>
+Implementing and working with full page background images, CSS transitions and JSON data for the first time.<br>
 How to solve merge conflicts using terminal.<br> </div>
   <br>
   <strong>Contributions:</strong>